setuser1/Cyber-Corp/README.md

-# Cyber Corp Repo
+# Cyber Corp Repository
 ## Programming

-This repository is for Cyber shop.
+This repository is for Cyber Corp.

 This repository currently consists of 6 contributors.